Emergency Dentist in South Edmonton

 If you’ve ever bitten your tongue or cheek during a meal, you know how much blood a little cut can produce.
 That’s because the mouth is a highly vascular area of the body.
 This is relevant when dealing with dental traumas because it can be difficult for some people to remain calm despite the presence of blood.

-Staying calm is the best thing you can do during a dental emergency.
-Without remaining calm, it can be difficult to make decisions about what needs to happen.
+Remaining calm is important during a dental emergency when considering dental care decisions.
 First things first: if you are bleeding from the mouth, rinse the mouth and apply pressure to encourage the bleeding to stop.

-Dental emergencies, like most emergencies, can strike at any time.
+Emergency dental situations, like most emergencies, can strike at any time.
 Whether it’s an external traumatic impact that causes teeth to break or an internal issue that causes painful infection, it’s important to know how to handle a dental emergency when it happens.
-First, though, let’s have a look at the ways that we can prevent these issues from occurring.
+First, though, let’s have a look at the ways that we can prevent these issues from occurring, including early detection of signs of infection.

-Infections and cysts can often be avoided by having regular X-rays taken of the mouth and full check-ups.
-In this way, infections that originate at the site of deep dental decay can be filled before the infection reaches the inner cavity of the tooth which puts the tooth at risk.
+Oral infections and cysts can often be avoided by having regular X-rays taken of the mouth and full check-ups.
+In this way, infections that originate at the site of deep dental decay can be filled before the bacterial infection reaches the inner cavity of the tooth which puts the tooth at risk.

-If you have not sustained an injury, you won’t likely see any bleeding from the mouth, but you may be feeling pain.
-Generally, if your toothache doesn’t respond to over-the-counter painkillers it is time to get in to see a dentist for an emergency appointment.
+If you have not sustained a dental injury, you won’t likely see any bleeding from the mouth, but you may be feeling pain.
+Generally, if your severe toothache doesn’t respond to over-the-counter painkillers it is time to get in to see an emergency dentist for an appointment.

 If you have an infection, signs other than pain may include swelling in the mouth, painful opening and closing of the mouth, and a bitter or metallic taste coming from the site of the pain.
 If you have a tooth abscess, you may see what looks like a white or yellow pimple on the gums.
 This should not be popped if it has not already burst on its own.
 If there is no evidence of a pimple, you may still have an infection that needs to be handled promptly.